The following professionals lent their expertise to this article:

 Online Resources & Scholarships for Physical Therapy Assistant (PTA) Students

-It never hurts to look for a little extra support to help you complete your physical therapy assistant (PTA) degree program – whether it’s a scholarship to help pay your tuition, financial tips from other healthcare professionals, or assistance from a variety of sources.
-This guide will connect you to scholarships for medical and health programs and other financial and academic resources.
-Keep reading to learn more about scholarship opportunities and additional resources for PTA students just like you.
+It never hurts to look for a little extra support to help you complete your physical therapy assistant (PTA) degree program.
+This guide will connect you to some of the top scholarships for PTA students offered today.
+We’ve also included tips for submitting your best possible scholarship application, access to additional funding-related resources, and more — all for PTA students just like you.

 1. Take our quiz